 Pupils regularly start at Millcourt at different points in the academic year and at different levels, with gaps in learning, skills and having had varying experiences of education, many of them negative.
-With this in mind, at KS2 and KS3 our foundation topics are delivered through a thematic approach to submerge our learners in to a topic and allow them to acquire the subject specific skills under one theme.
-Our curriculum ensures that pupils are given exposure to skills that progressively link at repeated points throughout their school careers; this enables them to build on previous learning and acquire the relevant skills and knowledge for accessing accreditations.
+Our curriculum ensures that pupils are given exposure to skills that progressively link at repeated points throughout their school careers; this enables them to build on previous learning, close learning gaps and acquire the relevant skills and knowledge for accessing accreditations.
 This repetition and application of skills and knowledge in a variety of contexts and areas allows our learners to make connections so that they can do more and remember more.
 The skills allow pupil to access knowledge.
 This prepares pupils for life after their time at school by ensuring that their skills and knowledge are developed and built on at each stage of their education, to give the best chance of success after leaving Millcourt.
-By using regular assessments and ITAC (Individual Team around the Child) meetings, staff are able to support pupil's ambitions, meet their individual needs and ensure the correct support is put in place.
+By using regular assessments and ITAC (Individual Team around the Child) meetings, staff can support pupil's ambitions, meet their individual needs and ensure the correct support is put in place.
 The choice of qualifications at Millcourt School is tailored to meet the needs of our pupils, ranging from GCSE's, functional skills, entry level and vocational qualifications, thus ensuring pupils have a range of level 1 and level 2 accreditation opportunities.